cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

-# Integrating Application Gateway with Cloud Foundry
+# Integrating Application Gateway with Cloud Foundry on Azure

+To enable advanced feature like SSL termination on your Cloud Foundry network, you can integrate Azure Application gateway.
 This document provides steps to create and configure [Azure Application Gateway](https://azure.microsoft.com/en-us/services/application-gateway/), that will be used as load balancer with SSL offloading enabled for Cloud Foundry.
 We also introduce how to create the application gateway with a single certificate or multiple certificates.

 # 1 What is Azure Application Gateway